• About Us

 Our Mission

-Our mission is to financially assist local children with life-long physical disabilities beyond what insurance covers.
-Our vision is to also compile a vast database of hospitals, corporate entities, housing options when traveling, along with a network of volunteers and parents nationwide who will come together and support “Bella’s Buddies”.
+Our mission is to financially assist local children with life-long physical disabilities, beyond what insurance covers.
+Our vision is to compile a vast database of hospitals, corporate entities, housing options when traveling, along with a network of volunteers and parents nationwide who will come together and support “Bella’s Buddies."

 Our History

-When Kerry Cavallo’s four-year-old daughter, Bella, was diagnosed with CHARGE Syndrome—a rare genetic disorder affecting approximately one in every 9,000 to 10,000 births—their world was forever changed.
-The Cavallo family encountered overwhelming medical and travel expenses, placing immense financial strain on their household.
-As they navigated this challenging path, they met other families facing similar hardships.
-Kerry knew that something needed to be done.
+When Kerry Cavallo’s four-year-old daughter, Bella, was diagnosed with CHARGE Syndrome—a rare genetic condition affecting approximately one in every 9,000 to 10,000 births—their lives were forever altered.
+The Cavallo family was suddenly faced with overwhelming medical and travel expenses, creating a heavy financial burden.
+Along their journey, they met other families struggling with similar challenges.
+Kerry knew something had to change.

-Determined to make a difference, she established Bella’s Angels in 2005.
-Now a recognized 501(c)(3) nonprofit organization, Bella’s Angels, provides critical financial assistance to children in our community living with lifelong physical disabilities.
-Beyond financial support for medical expenses, the organization offers a variety of family services, including emotional support, parent-to-parent guidance, and connections to essential community resources.
-To date, Bella’s Angels has touched the lives of countless children with special needs across Palm Beach County—affectionately known as “Bella’s Buddies.”
+Motivated to make a difference, she founded Bella’s Angels in 2005.
+Today, Bella’s Angels is a recognized 501(c)(3) nonprofit organization that provides critical financial support to children in our community living with lifelong physical disabilities.
+In addition to funding medical needs, the organization offers a range of services for families, including emotional support, parent-to-parent mentoring, and connections to vital community resources.
+To date, Bella’s Angels has positively impacted the lives of countless children across Palm Beach County—affectionately known as “Bella’s Buddies.”

-Fast forward to 2021, a milestone year for the organization.
-That October, Bella’s Angels hired its first-ever Programs Coordinator, ushering in a new era of growth.
-In February 2023, we proudly launched Thea’s Night Out, a Community Respite Care Program hosted at St. Peter’s Methodist Church in Wellington, FL.
-This free monthly initiative has given parents a much-needed opportunity to enjoy a well-deserved evening out, knowing their children are being cared for in a safe and nurturing environment.
+A major turning point came in 2021 when the organization hired its first Programs Coordinator, marking the beginning of an exciting phase of growth.
+In February 2023, Bella’s Angels launched Thea’s Night Out, a Community Respite Program hosted monthly at St. Peter’s Methodist Church in Wellington, FL.
+This free initiative provides parents with a well-deserved evening off, knowing their children are safe and cared for in a supportive environment.

-Building on this momentum, Thea’s Night Out expanded to a second location at St. Mark’s Episcopal Church in Palm Beach Gardens in 2024.
-By November of that year, our Administrative Assistant transitioned to a full-time role, and in February 2025, we celebrated the arrival of our first-ever Director of Development.
-Another historic milestone was reached on March 1, 2025, when Bella’s Angels officially moved into its first office space in West Palm Beach.
+Momentum continued into 2024, with Thea’s Night Out expanding to a second location at St. Mark’s Episcopal Church in Palm Beach Gardens.
+That October, the Programs Coordinator transitioned into a full-time role and became the organization’s first Programs Director.
+By November, the Administrative Assistant also joined the full-time team, and in February 2025, Bella’s Angels welcomed its first Director of Development.
+Another historic milestone was reached on March 1, 2025, when the organization moved into its first official office space in West Palm Beach.

-Today, Bella’s Angels serves 47 families across Palm Beach County, growing from 26 families just two years ago.
-Our mission remains steadfast: to provide unwavering support to children with special needs and their families, ensuring they never face their journey alone.
+Today, Bella’s Angels proudly serves 48 families across Palm Beach County—up from 26 just two years ago.
+Our mission remains steadfast: to walk alongside children with special needs and their families, ensuring they never face their journey alone.

-Bella’s Angels is committed to assisting families who fall into the middle-class sector—those who earn too much to qualify for government assistance but lack the financial means to cover their child’s medical expenses.
-We bridge this gap, ensuring parents never have to choose between paying for rent, groceries, electricity, or the necessary medical treatments their child needs to thrive.
+We are especially dedicated to supporting families in the middle-income bracket—those who earn too much to qualify for public assistance but still struggle to cover their child’s medical expenses.
+Bella’s Angels fills this critical gap, so parents are never forced to choose between paying for basic necessities and providing their child with the essential care they need to thrive.

 What We Do

-In addition to raising funds to help cover medical expenses that are not covered by insurance for our Buddies we provide family services such as providing emotional support, parent to parent assistance, and information on community resources.
+In addition to raising funds to help cover medical expenses not covered by insurance for our Buddies, Bella’s Angels provides vital family support services.
+These include emotional support, parent-to-parent assistance, and guidance on accessing community resources.

-If you have any questions and/or concerns about a child with life-long physical disabilities or would like to learn how to become a "Buddy" please feel free to contact Devon Mayo at dmayo@bellasangels.org.
+If you have questions or concerns about a child with life-long physical disabilities, or if you’re interested in learning how to become a “Buddy,” please contact Devon Mayo at dmayo@bellasangels.org.